 Parameters

-NA.
-Data quality doesn't support query parameters and path parameters.
+Not applicable.
+Data Quality doesn't support query parameters and path parameters.

 Request